-YWCA is on a mission to Stand Against Racism!
+YWCA is on a mission to Stand Against Racism

 We take a Stand Against Racism every day by raising awareness about the impact of institutional and structural racism and by building community among those who work for racial justice.
 The annual YWCA Stand Against Racism, which occurs the last week of April, provides the opportunity for communities across the United States to unite their voices to educate, advocate, and promote racial justice.

 Our collective efforts can root out injustice, transform institutions, and create a world that sees women, girls, and people of color the way we do: Equal.
 Powerful.
 Unstoppable.